- Grow with Jeraldine Phneah

 In her social circle, many had a lot of global exposure; love to grow and could have deep intellectual conversations about a broad range of topics related to art; film; current affairs and social issues.

 In contrast in his, his friends mostly stayed in Singapore their whole life.
-They worked in companies with mostly Singaporeans only; did not really read and hobbies included going JB; finding nice cafe to eat and playing games.
+They did not really read and prioritize personal growth.

 At the end of the day, she had an honest conversation with him and they parted ways amicably.